refraction-ray/iastu-hpc2-manual/users/softwares/python.md

 * ulimit -u limit

+*tf may eat up all your processes*

 Also note that tensorflow may need very large number of processes (actually threads, linux made no big difference on these two things, see [so](https://stackoverflow.com/questions/344203/maximum-number-of-threads-per-process-in-linux) for more info).
 So if one want to utilize tensorflow with multiprocessing for some naive parallel programming, it might be necessary to turn up the ulimit on max user process, which has soft limit ~~2048~~ by default (default value already changed to 8192) to avoid fork bomb.
 Namely run `ulimit -u 16384` on terminal (or in sbatch script for a slurm job), so that one can run more tf instances at the same time. `cat /proc/<pid>/limits` see whether the new ulimit is valid for pid program.

 However even by doing this, you cannot re login to the shell, since the default ulimit isn't changed.
 You may need to add corresponding line into user's bash_profile, otherwise you may NEVER to login the cluster unless the heavy tf task is finished.

+* memory leak in tf2.0

+*tf may eat up all your memories*

+Somehow, there is memory leak issue in tf2.0 nightly release.
+The same code has no problem when running on tf1.13.
+So be careful about tf2.0, not recommend to use it for now.
+If you insist attempt tf2.0, be super careful about the possible memory usage!